5 keys to preparing well for your first marathon

 If you fail to plan, you plan to fail, and this is particularly true when it comes to achieving your sporting potential.
-GCAM17 entries are now open and it’s the perfect time to consider some tips and tools that can help you achieve your performance goals.
+GCM18 entries open on Tuesday 5 December 2017 (9am AEST) and it’s the perfect time to consider some tips and tools that can help you achieve your performance goals.
 A tip for achieving your goals is to make them specific, measurable, achievable, relevant and time-bound (SMART).
 Write your goal down and stick it on the fridge, on the noticeboard at work and show a friend.
 Once you do these things your goal will become real and you will be accountable to it.
 It will provide you with a daily reminder to keep your motivation high.

 Purchase running attire that you feel comfortable and confident running in.
 Don’t forget to add a bit of flare, colour and fun to your outfit because when you look good, you feel good too.
 We recommend checking out the ASICS online catalogue for all your running needs.

 ASICS is at the forefront of the world performance sports market as undisputedly the leading running shoe brand for enthusiasts and professional athletes alike.
 Whether at professional sporting events, the Olympics or an everyday run around a park, ASICS is the runner’s choice, providing comfort, support and a superior ride.